-Comparative Investigation Question: Is there more twig growth on the north or south side of our______tree/shrub?

-Prediction:

-Materials: Calendar

-Procedure:

-- 1. Start recording observations in late winter. - 2.
-Record the date, time, place, and types of the trees/shrubs. - 3.
-Observe the number of buds that have burst on type 1 tree/shrub and record under the correct date. - 4.
-Observe the number of buds that have burst on type 2 tree/shrub under the correct date. - 5.
-Repeat with two other trees/shrubs of each type at the same time and record the number of buds burst on trial 2 and 3 charts. - 6.
+Comparative Investigation Question: Is there more twig growth on the north or south side of ourtree/shrub?
+Prediction: Materials: Calendar Procedure: 1.
+Start recording observations in late winter.
+2. Record the date, time, place, and types of the trees/shrubs.
+3. Observe the number of buds that have burst on type 1 tree/shrub and record under the correct d ate.
+4. Observe the number of buds that have burst on type 2 tree/shrub under the correct date.
+5. Repeat with two other trees/shrubs of each type at the same time and record the number of buds burst on trial 2 and 3 charts. ; 6.
 Repeat steps 2 through 4 daily until the buds have burst on both types of trees/shrubs.

-Date Time Place

-Description of Study Sites •

-Location of Study Site:
+DatePlace Description of Study Site: Location of Study Site: Location of Study Site: